GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

      What’s he saying: 1 John 2:2 (holou tou cosomou) should be read:

-     > He Himself is the propitiation for the sins of . . .the parts of the world.
+     > He Himself is the propitiation for the sins of…the parts of the world.

       1. In view of the fact that the word “cosmos” (world) is used 17 times in 1 John, is he willing to interpret that word found in other verses in the same manner?